MedCalc divides the operators in the following groups:

 - Arithmetic operators: arithmetic operators are used with numeric values to perform common arithmetical operations, such as addition, subtraction, multiplication etc.

 - Comparison Operators: comparison operators compare two numbers or two strings.
 The result is a boolean value expressed as a number, either 1 (=TRUE), or 0 (=FALSE).

 - Unary operators: operators that act upon a single value to produce a new value.

 - Logical operators: logical operators operate on boolean expressions and values.

 Operators in order of precedence

-|<=||Less than or equal to|
+|<=||Less than or equal to||Comparison|

-|>=||Greater than or equal to|
+|>=||Greater than or equal to||Comparison|

 Order of operators

-When arithmetic and relational operators are combined in one expression, the arithmetic are performed first.
+- When arithmetic and comparison operators are combined in one expression, the arithmetic are performed first.